ajitgoel/Notes/InterviewQuestions/Personal/Notes.md

  Drive the appropriate use & implementation of technology to deliver high quality solutions that delight our customers.
  Develop applications utilizing Hybrid Cloud technologies (SaaS, Paas, IaaS).
  Generate innovative approaches and solutions to complex issues.
- Mentor less-experienced staff in their career development, and provide them daily guidance and direction.
+ Mentor less-experienced staff in their career development, and provide them daily guidance and direction.==

 What are your salary expectations?
 Before you go to the interview